sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 <p style="text-align:center;">Retrieved from <a style="font-style:italic;" href="https://www.angularminds.com/blog/article/comparison-between-angular-vs-react-vs-vue.html" target="_blank">Comparison Between Angular Vs React Vs Vue<a></p>
 </div>

-Please keep in mind that when it comes to selecting a technology to use for your next project, it is extremely difficult to find solutions that will work in every situation.
-When starting a new project, you may encounter a plethora of different situations.
+Please keep in mind that it is tough to find solutions that will work in every situation when it comes to selecting a technology to use for your next project.
+When starting a new project, you may encounter many different problems.
 Furthermore, all of the tools we discussed perform well in general and are already established technologies for developers out there.

 But here's our best shot at guiding you through this decision:

 ### Angular

 The following application types can benefit from the use of Angular.
 Apps with highly dynamic content:
-Because of its structure and efficient data binding, Angular is extremely useful for all applications where the displayed content must be changed dynamically based on user behavior.
+Because of its structure and efficient data binding, Angular is beneficial for all applications where the displayed content must be changed dynamically based on user behaviour.
 Large-scale, enterprise-grade applications:
-Even though Angular updates itself frequently, necessitating frequent code updates, its core structure and the tools it provides make it a great framework for large applications.
+Even though Angular updates itself frequently, necessitating frequent code updates, its core structure and the tools it provides make it an excellent framework for large applications.

 ### React